SIMIKAMALLICK/Flipkart_Order_Management/README.md

 ## Description
 - A Java console-based project that simulates an order management system for Flipkart.
 - Provides CRUD operations, product searching, and sorting.
-- Uses arrays instead of Java Collections.
-- No direct System.out.println usage, only IO.println.
-- Designed to run in IntelliJ IDEA.

 ## Features
 - Add products with ID, name, and price.